Ep. 66 How Johnson and Johnson values guides them from the past to the present with Margaret Gurowitz

 - J&J is a special company to work for because of the values they place on their employees and the work that they do that helps the public.

-- The company has an incredible legacy that makes their employees proud to be a part of such a innovative company that helps so many people.
+- The company has an incredible legacy that makes its employees proud to be a part of such an innovative company that helps so many people.

 Is there any question that you wished people asked you more of?